OWASP/wrongsecrets/azure/README.md

 1. Set either a new resource group or use an existing resource group in `main.tf` (it defaults to the existing `OWASP-Projects` resource group).
 Note that you'll need to find/replace references to "data.azurerm_resource_group.default" to "arurerm_resource_group.default" if you want to create a new one.
 1. check whether you have the right project by doing `az account show`.
+1. If not yet enabled, register the required services for the subscription, run:
+    - `az provider register --namespace Microsoft.ContainerService`
+    - `az provider register --namespace Microsoft.KeyVault`
+    - `az provider register --namespace Microsoft.ManagedIdentity`
-2. Run `terraform init` (if required, use tfenv to select TF 0.14.0 or higher )
+1. Run `terraform init` (if required, use tfenv to select TF 0.14.0 or higher )
-3. Run `terraform plan`
+1. Run `terraform plan` to see what will be created (optional).
-4. Run `terraform apply`.
-Note: the apply will take 5 to 20 minutes depending on the speed of the AKS backplane.
+1. Run `terraform apply`.
+Note: the apply will take 5 to 20 minutes depending on the speed of the Azure backplane.
-5. Run `./k8s-vault-azure-start.sh`
+1. Run `./k8s-vault-azure-start.sh`.
+Your kubeconfig file will automatically be updated.

 Your AKS cluster should be visible in your resource group.
 Want a different region?
 You can modify `terraform.tfvars` or input it directly using the `region` variable in plan/apply.